Have you been unfairly left out of a will? Have you been insubstantially provided for in a will? If so, can you contest

-Where a deceased dies intestate, meaning without a will, their estate will be distributed under the intestacy rules.
+If a deceased dies intestate, meaning without a will, their estate will be distributed under the intestacy rules.
 Essentially, their entire estate will pass to their closest relative.
-Dying intestate does not prevent the operation of the family provision legislation and it is still possible to contest the distribution of the estate under family provision provided that the applicant is an eligible person who satisfies the relevant criteria.
+Dying intestate does not prevent the operation of the family provision legislation, and it is still possible to contest the distribution of the estate under family provision provided that the applicant is an eligible person who satisfies the relevant criteria.

 A family provision claim will affect both the executor and the beneficiaries of the will; however, the responsibility for defending a family provision claim lies with the executor.
-In this, the executor is required to oppose the application for family provision in court and/or to negotiate a compromise with the applicant.
+The executor must oppose the application for family provision in court and/or negotiate a compromise with the applicant.

 The costs of contesting a will in family provision claims are often paid out of the estate.
 Where an applicant is successful in their claim, the estate will generally meet the costs of both the applicant and the executor.
-However, this will not always be the case, and the court will retain discretion to make any costs order which it sees fit given the particular circumstances of the case.
+However, this will not always be the case, and the Court retains a discretion to make any costs order which it sees fit given the particular circumstances of the case.

 What Types of Family Provision Orders will the Court Make?